What’s new in 2026

 Final Paycheck Laws

-Employees whose employment is voluntarily or involuntarily terminated must be paid their full wages by the next regular payday or 21 days after they leave, whichever is later.
+Employees whose employment is voluntarily or involuntarily terminated must be paid their full wages by the next regular payday or within 21 days of separation, whichever is later.

-Employers can withhold final paychecks only until an employee returns uniforms or equipment if the employee previously signed a policy or agreement allowing the employer to do so.
+Employers may make deductions from final wages for unreturned uniforms or equipment if the employee previously signed a policy or agreement allowing the employer to do so.

 Final paychecks must include any accrued, unused vacation pay or other leave if a company policy or employment agreement requires this.